danidiaz/cauldron/README.md

 >
 > In the caldron boil and bake;

-**cauldron** is a library for dependency injection.
-It's an alternative to *manually wiring the constructors for the components ("beans") of your *application.
+**cauldron** is a library for performing dependency injection.
+It's an alternative to manually wiring the constructors for the components ("beans") of your application.

-It expects the component constructors to conform to a certain shape.
+It expects the bean constructors to conform to a certain shape.

 **cauldron** should be used at the [composition root](https://stackoverflow.com/questions/6277771/what-is-a-composition-root-in-the-context-of-dependency-injection).
-Component constructors shouldn't be aware that **cauldron** exists, or depend on its types.
+Bean constructors shouldn't be aware that **cauldron** exists, or depend on its types.

 **cauldron** relies on dynamic typing and finds wiring errors at runtime, not compilation time.